TERMS AND CONDITIONS

-1.1 PA is an IT solutions provider of information technology Products, Professional Services and Support.
-PA solutions may be delivered either OnPremise, or hosted online.
+1.1 PA is an IT solutions provider of information technology Products and Services

-1.2 Client engages PA to procure or subscribe one or more Products, Professional Services or Support from PA.
+1.2 Client engages PA to procure or subscribe to one or more Products or Services.

-2.1 "Agreement" means this document, these terms and conditions along with Schedules or Addendums.
+2.1 Agreement means this document, these terms and conditions along with Schedules or Appendices.

 2.3.1 database in which such data or information is stored;

 2.3.2 documentation or records related to such data or information.